 Passing Values to Data Components

-Data components can accept a variables property.
-By passing the values of states declared with defineState() to this property, you can send user-entered values to Python functions or SQL files.
+Data components can accept a property called variables.
+By passing the values of the state declared with defineState() to this property, you can pass user-entered values to Python functions or SQL files.

-By combining all the features we’ve covered so far, you can build a complete data app like this:
+By combining all the features we have seen so far, you can create a data app like the example below.

 import { defineState } from '@morph-data/components';